Oldsmobile V8 engine: Generation I

-The first generation of Oldsmobile V8s ranged from 1949-1964.
+The first generation of Oldsmobile V8s were tall deck big blocks available from 1949-1964.
 Each engine in this generation is quite similar with the same size block and heads.

 303

 The 303 CID engine had hydraulic lifters, an oversquare bore:stroke ratio, a counterweighted forged crankshaft, aluminum pistons, floating wristpins, and a dual-plane intake manifold.
 The 303 was produced from 1949-1953.
 Bore was 3.75 in and stroke was 3.4375 in.
 Cadillac used a distantly related engine which appeared in three different sizes through to the 1962 model year; though the Oldsmobile and Cadillac motors were not physically related, many lessons learned by one division were incorporated into the other's design, and the result were two engines known for their excellent power-to-weight ratio, fuel economy, and smooth, strong, reliable running.

 The original Oldsmobile V8 was to have been marketed as "Kettering Power" after chief engineer Charles Kettering, but company policy prohibited the use of his name.
 Instead, influenced by the Space Race between the United States and the USSR, the legendary Rocket was born, available in Oldsmobile's 88, Super 88, and 98 models.
 The engine proved so popular, the division's 88 models were popularly called Rocket 88s.

-The 303 was available from 1949 until 1953.
 From 1949 until 1951, the 2-barrel carburetor 303 produced 135 hp and 253 lbft.
 Its output of 0.45 hp per cubic inch was 7% better than the 0.42 hp per cubic inch of the popular and widely produced 100 hp 1949 Ford Flathead V8.
 1952 88 and Super 88 V8s used a 4-barrel carburetor for 160 hp and 265 lbft, while 4-barrel 1953 versions raised compression from 7.5:1 to 8.0:1 for 165 hp and 275 lbft.